odihmayo/text-adventure-game/README.md

  How to Play

- Navigate through rooms to find items, solve puzzles, and avoid traps to win the golden crown. -
+ Navigate through rooms to find items, solve puzzles, interact with Npc  and avoid traps to win the golden crown. -

  Commands: - `north`, `east`, `south`, `west`: Move in a direction. take <item>: Pick up an item (e.g., `take map`).